Wondering how to paint a bookshelf: spray it or paint it by hand? This DIY tutorial walks through painting a bookshelf to take it from dark to light!

 Shake and stir your paint.
 With clay paint, the pigments sit at the bottom, so it’s important to really shake and stir the paint.

-I usually use clear wax because I like the color of the paint I’ve chosen for a piece.
+I usually use clear wax because I like to keep the original look of the paint I’ve chosen for a piece.
 I love Country Chic Paint’s Vanilla Frosting, and I didn’t want to alter the color of it by using a darker wax.

 I used Country Chic Paint’s Natural Wax to seal the bookshelf.